Cancer Research UK logo.

 When you need a few days of treatment

 You might need chemotherapy for a few days in a row, but not need to stay in hospital.
-In this case you might stay in a hotel or other residence nearby.
-The hospital pays for this.
+In this case you might go home each evening.
+Or you might stay in a hotel or other residence nearby, which the hospital pays for.
 You then go to the day unit every day for treatment.
-This is called an ambulatory clinic or Ambi-care.
+This is called an ambulatory clinic.
 You'll have a contact number to call if you need help or advice.

 How you have treatment will depend on the type of chemotherapy you're having.
 You may have it into a vein through a portable pump.